w11re/pintobeans/README.md

 >> abstraction layer for fixed-point math, that is, an abstract data
 >> type and/or a set of functions or macros to manipulate fixed-point
 >> numbers, why did you do so?
 If not, why not?

+Within the assignment/pintos's documentation, there was a mention of a separate header file that would be used to for fixed point arithmetics, called fixed_point.h.
+However, we decided to create a set of macros to manipulate and representation fixed point numbers and arithmetics.
+This was done for simplicity as we did not have to create a separate header file for fixed point arithmetics.

 			   SURVEY QUESTIONS
 			   ================